quoctruong3105/Adaptive-Cruise-Control/README.md

   - Wheel speed and throttle opening angle are for illustrative purposes only.
   - The ACC mode that controls the speed according to the distance to the vehicle in front programmed in this project is simplified, it only steadily increases/decreases   1 km/h at a time when it is outside the desired range, so It is for illustration purposes only.
 + This is a self-study project to improve C programming skills and AVR microcontroller knowledge.
-+ Tools: Proteus, Codevision, Matlab GUI
++ Tools: Proteus, Codevision, Matlab GUI, Virtual Serial Port
 + Tasks: Simulate circuit diagram on Proteus, build code in Codevision and load hex file to AVR microcontroller, test system and debug, build GUI with Matlab...
 + Knowledge used in this project:
   - Microcontroller: External interrupts, Timer0(fastPWM), Timer1(input capture), declaring registers.